GlobalLink Web navigation logo

 6 Best Practices for User Interface Localization

-1. Design with Localization in Mind from the Start
+1. Design with Localization in Mind

-2. Prioritize Cultural Context Awareness
+2. Prioritize Cultural Context

 Additionally, it is important to avoid (or incorporate) icons based on your audience.
-Icons such as thumbs up, piggy banks, and check marks all have different meanings in different cultures.
+Icons such as thumbs up, piggy banks, and check marks have different meanings in different cultures.

-3. Streamline Translation Processes
+3. Streamline Translation

 As a rule of thumb, it’s always better to provide your translators with as much contextual information as possible to ensure accuracy and relevance.

-4. Test in Each Target Local
+4. Test in Target Locations

-This kind of testing should involve using both linguistic and functional testing.
+This kind of testing should involve both linguistic and functional testing.
 Linguistic testing focuses on verifying the appropriateness and accuracy of translations, ensuring nuances are accounted for and that all text fits naturally within the UI.

 Meanwhile, functional testing examines how the localized UI operates, checking for technical issues due to language expansion and contraction, different character sets, and locale-specific formats, including dates, times, and currencies.